-New Jersey courts calculate child support based on a complex formula (see the state's online support calculator to get an estimate), but the most significant factors include the following:
+New Jersey courts calculate child support using a complex formula (see the state's online support calculator to get an estimate) based on the Use of Child Support Guidelines, but the most significant factors include the following:

 Generally, child support payments are intended to cover the following costs pertaining to the child(ren) named in the order: